Cell Ranger7.1, printed on 02/26/2024

 After successfully completing the bamtofastq, both normal and irradiated folders contain two subfolders with FASTQ files in them.

-Once the FASTQ files for each samples is generated, the data analysis begins.
+Once the FASTQ files for each sample are generated, the data analysis begins.
 The cellranger count pipeline can perform read alignment, UMI counting, and secondary analysis (dimensionality reduction, clustering, and visualization) for a single sample.
 The two samples shown in the figure above require running cellranger count for each sample separately.

 cd ./normal/ cellranger count --id=normal \ --transcriptome=/path/to/refdata-cellranger-mm10-3.0.0 \ --fastqs=./indepth_C05_MissingLibrary_1_HL5G3BBXX,./indepth_C05_MissingLibrary_1_HNNWNBBXX

-Similarly, run the cellranger count for the irradiated sample in a separate command:
+Similarly, run cellranger count for the irradiated sample in a separate command:

 cd ./irradiated/ cellranger count --id=irradiated \ --transcriptome=/path/to/refdata-cellranger-mm10-3.0.0 \ --fastqs=./indepth_C07_MissingLibrary_1_HL5G3BBXX,./indepth_C07_MissingLibrary_1_HNNWNBBXX